dhyeynala/pet-voice-notes/README.md

 ## Problems I Solved While Building This

 **Problem 1: OpenAI API costs and latency**
-I was calling the OpenAI API every time someone requested a chart.
-This became expensive quickly and created noticeable delays in the application response time.
+Early user testing with friends revealed that chart generation felt too slow.
+I was calling the OpenAI API every time someone requested a chart, which became expensive quickly and created noticeable delays that frustrated users.

 *Solution*: Implemented a caching system that stores recent data for 30 minutes.
 Repeated requests now return instantly and API costs were reduced by approximately 67%.

-**Problem 2: Unstructured speech-to-text output** Google's speech API returns raw transcripts as continuous text blocks.
-This format was not useful for extracting specific health information and categorizing observations.
+**Problem 2: Unstructured speech-to-text output**
+When testing with my neighbor's dog observations, I realized Google's speech API returns raw transcripts as continuous text blocks.
+If someone said "Max was limping today but ate his dinner fine," I got exactly that - no structure or useful health data extraction.

 *Solution*: I process the transcript through OpenAI to extract relevant information and categorize it by type (medical observations, daily activity, feeding patterns, etc.).

-**Problem 3: Dynamic visualization requirements** Different queries require different chart types - "Show me feeding times" needs a different visualization approach than "show me energy levels over time."
+**Problem 3: Dynamic visualization requirements**
+User feedback revealed that people wanted to ask natural questions without learning interface complexity.
+"Show me feeding times" clearly needs a different visualization approach than "show me energy levels over time," but users should not have to figure that out.

 *Solution*: Implemented OpenAI function calling to parse natural language queries and automatically select appropriate chart types and data parameters.